CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-26-na.md

 - Viewed and reviewed event details from the search job results.
 - Explored the restoration process for historical data retrieval.

-## You have successfully completed the lab.
-Click on Next to Continue
+## You have successfully completed Day 3.